The photo above is of myself seconding the excellent Pinking Sheer, HVS at Little Zawn.

 Introduction Meikle Ross is a big area of sea cliffs near the town of Kirkcudbright, on the Solway Coast.
 There is a short 15 minute approach over dry farmland.
 This starts from a parking area at the end of the road on the south side of Ross Bay.
 The climbing is very mixed, some routes see little traffic and can be loose and scary, others are great, atmospheric sea cliff routes with top quality climbing.

 Access To get to the Ross follow the Borgue road out of Kirkcudbright (A755 then B727).
 Turn off left onto a minor road (signposted Brighouse Bay) about 2km after you pass the picnic area at the Doon beach.
-A short way down this road turn left again for Ross Bay, and follow this road to the end, past a farm and onto a farm track then past a few caravans to a small grassy parking area by a gate on the south side of Ross Bay.
+A short way down this road turn left again for Ross Bay, and follow this road to the end.
+From the farm onwards it is still a public road (the U42s) all the way to Port of Ross.
+Past the farm it becomes a farm track and you may need to open, and close again, a gate.
+Then past a few caravans to a small grassy parking area by a field gate on the south side of Ross Bay.
 Follow the path across fields from here round to the top of the eastern cliffs.

 A big complex cliff area!